Committees on Bills whether Opposed or Unopposed

 It shall be a condition of the acceptance by any committee of this House of—

-(a) any arrangement between the promoters of a private bill and any other party appearing before the committee, or
+(a) any arrangement between the promoters of a private bill and any other party appearing before the

 (b) any undertaking given to the committee by or on behalf of the promoters or any such other party;